sbt/website/src/sphinx/Launcher/Architecture.md

     on the command line.
 5. Release all locks and shutdown.

-The configured server.lock file is thus used to prevent multiple servers from running.
-Sbt itself uses this to prevent more than one server running on any given project directory by configuring server.lock to be
+The configured `server.lock` file is thus used to prevent multiple servers from running.
+Sbt itself uses this to prevent more than one server running on any given project directory by configuring `server.lock` to be `${user.dir}/.sbtserver`.
-\${user.dir}/.sbtserver.